 These butternut squash noodles were so full of flavour.
-Just like with my Tex Mex spaghetti squash I used traditional South of the border flavours – taco seasoning, corn, black beans, cilantro, a bit of cheese and avocado.
+Just like with my spaghetti squash boats Tex Mex, I used traditional South of the border flavours – taco seasoning, corn, black beans, cilantro, a bit of cheese and avocado.

 However, this vegetarian spiralizer recipe is much faster than the boats.
 I would say this is 15 minute quick dinner.
 You can add any protein you like.
-I have to say with salsa and Greek yogurt I found it very filling as is vegetarian.
+I have to say with salsa and Greek yogurt, I found it very filling.

 I did love adding organic salsa and Greek yogurt.
 And I think that is what did the trick with the kids too.
 Once mixed all together it doesn’t look very appetizing but is a very comforting meal.

 I have switched completely to using only full fat yogurt for health benefits.
 I also buy grass fed one sometimes and after watching Dr.Oz make sure bacteria is the second ingredient.

 Butternut Squash Noodles Tex Mex Style is a 15 minute vegetarian recipe made with butternut squash spaghetti using a spiralizer, taco seasoning, salsa, corn and black beans.
 Kids will love mom’s dinner.